adamrefaey/private-stamp/README.md

 -   Relies on Ethereum blockchain to store/retrieve data

-### Serverless:

--   The app does not need a backend server to run, it's deployed on IPFS

 ### Cheap:

 `Currently, the app is deployed on test network, so using it is FREE anyway.`